Tracy Peterson’s Banking Career Filled with Adventure

 “I have enjoyed working with Bell’s ownership group,” Tracy comments.
 “And I wanted to keep learning and growing.
 It keeps life interesting.”

-“I like to travel and meet new people, and working in correspondent banking allows me to do both of those things,” Tracy says.
+“I like to travel and meet new people, and working in correspondent banking allows me to do both of those things,” Tracy explains.

-A few years ago, he returned to the correspondent banking team, focusing mainly on Minnesota.
-And last year, Tracy moved to Arizona to help grow our correspondent efforts in the Southwest, where Bell has a growing mortgage and banking presence.
+When Tracy returned to the correspondent banking team in 2015, he focused mainly on Minnesota.
+Then in 2017, Tracy moved to Arizona to help grow Bell’s correspondent efforts in the Southwest, where the bank has a growing mortgage and banking presence.

 “This might be the final move,” Tracy notes, adding that he and his wife, Lori, haven’t minded their venturesome lifestyle.
 “We have always looked at it as a new adventure.”

-Tracy and Lori had a second home in Arizona, and they fell in love with vacationing and taking long weekends there.
+With a second home in Arizona, Tracy and Lori fell in love with vacationing and taking long weekends there.

 “We like hiking, golfing and all kinds of outdoor activities,” Tracy remarks.

-In a market so far from Fargo, the biggest challenge is the people he’s calling on may not yet have heard about Bell.
+In a market so far from Fargo, the biggest challenge is the people Tracy calls on may not yet have heard about Bell.
 It’s both a challenge and an opportunity, because Tracy gets to tell them Bell’s story.

 “It’s a fun story to tell, and it’s an easy story to tell,” Tracy affirms.
-“Richard Solberg and I started working together when the bank’s assets were $250 million; now we’re close to $5.5 billion.
+“Richard Solberg and I started working together when the bank’s assets were $250 million – now we’re one of the largest independently owned banks in the nation.
 Everyone can see our desire for growth.
 Also, bankers are transitory people – so many have worked at 10 banks in their careers.
-When they hear I’ve been at one bank for so long, they believe it’s a great company.”
+When they hear I’ve been at 1 bank for so long, they believe it’s a great company.”

-▶ Having worked in so many areas of banking, Tracy understands community banks’ obstacles.
-Give him a call or email to find out how he can help your bank succeed and grow.
+Having worked in so many areas of banking, Tracy understands community banks’ obstacles.
+Call him at 480-259-8280 or email firstname.lastname@example.org to find out how he can help your bank succeed and grow.

 What to Check Out Next